ishgits/cantera-equilibrium-accessibility/README.md

 This repository ships with **no proprietary species data**.
 It includes a small, fully reproducible example built entirely from public CHNOSZ values so you can verify your setup end to end.

+## Who this is for

+This workflow is intended for researchers who want to screen candidate products for thermodynamic equilibrium accessibility under specified starting inventories and environmental conditions.

 ## What "single-product mode" means (and its main caveat)